-RDN recognises the numerous changes and challenges facing primary health care settings across Australia as a result of the COVID-19 pandemic, including concerns for the health and wellbeing of health professionals themselves.
+RDN recognises the numerous changes and challenges facing primary health care settings across Australia due to the COVID-19 pandemic, including concerns for the health and wellbeing of health professionals themselves.

-We are continuing to support the rural health workforce during the COVID-19 pandemic.
-Our efforts are focusing on providing support services to rural health professionals and communities, and moving to digital delivery platforms where possible to deliver our development and training offerings.
+Our current efforts are focused on providing support services to rural health professionals and communities and moving to digital delivery platforms where possible to deliver our development and training offerings.

-- RDN Virtual Health Workforce Register and Matching Service
+- RDN COVID-19 Delta Workforce Response Register and Matching Service

 - Online CPD and training